Safety & Emissions Calculator

 Facility Safety Measures

-1. Laser Safety Area: Clearly marked boundaries with warning signs aligned to GB/T 7247.1-2024 and local requirements
+1. Laser Safety Area: Clearly marked boundaries with warning signs aligned to GB/T 7247.1-2024 and local control records

 2. Access Control: Interlocked doors, key-controlled operation